The Faraday Institution PhD Enrichment Scheme

 - a mandatory letter of support from your supervisor

-- a 3-minute video to support your application (further instructions on page 6 of the application form on Flexi-Grant)
+- a 3-minute video to support your application (further instructions on Flexigrant)

-Applications are now closed.
-The closing date for applications was 21st July 2023.
+The closing date for applications will be 7th July 2024.

 - Applications will be reviewed by a diverse panel of battery experts and career specialists